List of House of the Dragon characters: Simon Strong

-Simon Strong (portrayed by Simon Russel Beale) is the uncle of Lord Lyonel Strong.
+Simon Strong (portrayed by Simon Russell Beale) is the father of Germund Strong and Paxter Strong, and the uncle of Lord Lyonel Strong.
 He is the Castellan of Harrenhal but holds no loyalty to his great-nephew Lord Larys Strong for his role in the deaths of Lyonel and Ser Harwin Strong.
-When Prince Daemon Targaryen claims Harrenhal for Queen Rhaenyra Targaryen, he willingly yields the castle and pledges his loyalty to Rhaenyra's cause.
-Daemon orders Simon to summon Lord Grover Tully and the various Riverlords to Harrenhal to pledge themselves to Rhaenyra but Simon informs Daemon of Grover's fragile state and how the recent Battle of the Burning Mill would complicate things.
+When Prince Daemon claims Harrenhal for Rhaenyra Targaryen, he willingly yields the castle and pledges his loyalty to Rhaenyra's cause.
+Daemon orders Simon to summon Lord Grover Tully and the various Riverlords to Harrenhal to pledge themselves to Rhaenyra, but Simon informs Daemon of Grover's fragile state and how the recent Battle of the Burning Mill would complicate things.
 Simon hosts Ser Oscar Tully and Ser Willem Blackwood when they arrive to meet with Daemon at Harrenhal.
-Under Daemon's orders, he begins the reconstruction of Harrenhal but requests that Daemon find a way to help fund the work as Larys had emptied Harrenhal's treasury and moved its contents to King's Landing when he succeeded his father.
+Under Daemon's orders, he begins the reconstruction of Harrenhal but requests that Daemon find a way to help fund the work, as Larys had emptied Harrenhal's treasury and moved its contents to King's Landing when he succeeded his father.
 After Daemon awakens from another vision, he threatens Simon with a knife and questions his loyalty.
 Simon later informs Daemon of the death of Grover and that his grandson has succeeded him.
 He soon hosts a gathering of Riverlords at Harrenhal's godswood so that they can pledge themselves to Oscar, the new Lord Paramount of the Riverlands.
 After Ser Alfred Broome arrives in Harrenhal, Simon overhears him attempt to convince Daemon to claim the throne for himself.
 Simon sends a message to Rhaenyra, fearful of Daemon's potential betrayal, and greets her when she arrives at Harrenhal.

+In season 3, Simon brings wine from Harrenhal to Daemon's forces after his victory against Jason Lannister's army.
+Aemond later arrives on Vhagar to claim Harrenhal and attempts to force Simon to duel him.
+Simon refuses, but Aemond stabs him to death anyway and then kills both his sons.